 Xanax and alcohol are two substances that should never be mixed together.
 There have been countless cases of people who overdose by combining the two, primarily because each exaggerates the effects of the other.

-And, both suppress your respiratory system and central nervous system, which can easily lead to overdose, coma, and death.
+Both xanax and alcohol suppress your respiratory system and central nervous system, which can easily lead to overdose, coma, and death.
 Xanax and alcohol are both technically legal, and they are also easy to obtain.
 This makes both substances readily available, and many people are under the mistaken impression that because they are legal, they are safe.
 This could not be further from the case.

 The Danger of Mixing Xanax and Alcohol

 It is extremely rare for Xanax to cause a fatality by itself, but when mixing it with other substances you get into dangerous territory.
 Xanax and alcohol, when taken together stay in the body longer, giving it more of a chance to have a negative effect.

-An added danger is that both substances impact your memory.
+An added danger is that mixing xanax and alcohol can impact your memory.
 You may find yourself unsure if you already took a pill, or unclear about the number of drinks you had.
 As a result, you might take another pill or drink without even realizing how many you are taking simply because you can’t remember.

-Abusing multiple drugs is called polydrug abuse, and it requires professional treatment to learn how to live sober.
+Abusing multiple drugs is called polysubstance abuse, and it requires professional treatment to learn how to live sober.
 If you are combining drugs like Xanax and alcohol, it is important to get help as soon as possible before the effects become irreversible.
 Even though they are legal, both substances are addicting and dangerous, even more so when they are combined.